Buck is back with you now, and I thank you for staying with me through the break.

 And I think a lot of our people are distracted and they're not really paying attention to what the really serious problem is in this, you know, to this country's national security.

-And by the way, about those Russian aircraft, I would have had them shot down, not fooled with, shot down.
+And by the way, about those Russian aircraft, I would have had them shot down, not fooled with, shot down, because they did it to us throughout the Cold War, and it didn't cause World War III.

 So I think we've got to stop having them bully us and shoot them down when they get too close.

-You know, they've pushed out at one point they were they were of course they were banning U.S. adoptions of Russian babies, and then on top of that, they've kicked out um pro-democracy organizations inside of Russia, which of course they view as subversive, because if you're pro-transparency and democracy, you're anti-Putin, because that guy's, you know, handing out gold chains and mink coats and diamonds and whatever he has to do as many of his cronies as he has to in order to keep power, while he also suppresses the domestic will of uh of a lot of people in Russia by guys with truncheons and billy clubs.
+Because if you're pro-transparency and democracy, you're anti-Putin, because that guy's handing out gold chains and mink coats and diamonds and whatever he has to to as many of his cronies as he has to in order to keep power, while he also suppresses the domestic will of a lot of people in Russia by guys with truncheons and billy clubs.

-So you know, th this is essentially a position we're in now where the Obama administration's lack of direction is coming in to direct contact with Putin's very clear and forceful direction, and that means that we're gonna lose nine times out of ten because we're not gonna put troops in harm's way over this stuff.
+So, you know, this is essentially a position we're in now where the Obama administration's lack of direction is coming in to direct contact with Putin's very clear and forceful direction.

 It's not happening right now.

-Obama doesn't know state craft, Obama knows statism, and that only applies at home, not abroad.
+Obama knows statism, and that only applies at home, not abroad.

-But James, thank you very much for calling in.
+But, James, thank you very much for calling in.

-Uh I think it's time maybe that we just switch things up a little bit.
+I think it's time maybe that we just switch things up a little bit.

 Maybe we'll get to immigration, more specifically, deportation.

-And uh that rhymed unintentionally.
+And that rhymed unintentionally.

 A lot more coming your way.

-Buck Sexton back for Rush Limbaugh, ready to rock the mic here with you.
+Ready to rock the mic here with you.

 Thank you for staying through the break.

-Um they call President Obama sometimes the deporter in chief.
+They call President Obama sometimes the deporter-in-chief.

 I don't mean mean, nasty Republicans, evildoers.